Do you have information on an unsolved case involving missing or murdered indigenous women or girls?

 The Sanderson family categorizes the investigation as one of the worst.

-“They lied to me about that (information) and the description they brought with it,” she said explaining the fact she’s given leads to investigators but they haven’t followed up on them thoroughly.
+“They lied to me about that (information) and the description they brought with it,” she said.

-Bettyann says Simone’s death has taken a toll on her family.
-Her own daughter -- Simone’s mother Jacqueline Sanderson -- passed away in August 2014 due to health concerns.
+Betty-Ann said Simone’s death has taken a toll on her family.
+Her own daughter -- Simone’s mother Jacqueline Sanderson -- died in August 2014 due to health concerns.